EleutherAI/gpt-neox/README.md

 - Vocab: https://the-eye.eu/public/AI/models/GPT-NeoX-20B/slim_weights/20B_tokenizer.json

-(alternatively, you can provide any tokenizer file that can be loaded by Huggingface's tokenizers library with the `Tokenizer.from_pretrained()` command)
+(alternatively, you can provide any tokenizer file that can be loaded by Hugging Face's tokenizers library with the `Tokenizer.from_pretrained()` command)

 You can now pretokenize your data using `tools/preprocess_data.py`, the arguments for which are detailed below: